Francis Parker Yockey

 During the Cold War, Yockey reportedly worked with Soviet bloc intelligence, and argued for a tactical far-right alliance with the Soviets against what he saw as Jewish-American hegemony.
-He also briefly wrote anti-Jewish propaganda in Egypt, where he met its president Gamal Abdel Nasser.
+He also briefly wrote anti-Jewish propaganda in Egypt, where he met its then president, Gamal Abdel Nasser.
 Yockey remained influential in fascist circles until his suicide in FBI custody in 1960.
-Yockey's last visitor in prison was Willis Carto, who became the leading advocate and publisher of his writings.
+His last visitor in prison was Willis Carto, who fervently picked up the baton, becoming the leading advocate and publisher of Yockey's writings.

 Biography

 Yockey had many aliases, and some facts about him are not certain.
 Acquaintances and declassified FBI files described him as a talented speaker, brilliant, well-read, sometimes charming, humorous and a gifted mimic — but also haughty, immature, secretive, a loner, and, in the FBI's words, "nervous, high-strung, erratic, unpredictable and dictatorial", with "an amazing capacity for alienating people".